 From 1 December 2017, new and replacement meters installed in homes and small business will be smart meters.

 - your existing electricity meter is old or faulty and needs replacing

-- there isn’t a meter at your property and/or the new meter is part of a new connection to the electricity network (eg if you are installing a new solar photovoltaic system, or building a new house).
+- there isn’t a meter at your property and/or the new meter is part of a new connection to the electricity network (for example if you are installing a new solar photovoltaic system, or building a new house).

 If your existing meter is working and hasn’t reached the end of its functional life but your energy retailer wants to replace it anyway, you can say no to getting a new smart meter.

 If you do not want a smart meter, the energy retailer can install one that does not have any communications functions, so it can’t transmit data.
 Your energy retailer will send someone to your property to read the meter manually.
 However, as smart meters become more common, be aware that you may have to pay for manual meter readings in the future.

 Energy retailers may install your smart meter for free or as part of an energy offer.
 In some cases, there may be a cost.
 Contact your energy retailer for information about your specific circumstances and to find the best deal for your needs.

 - The improved technology offered by smart meters means you can track and manage your electricity use – the less electricity you use, the less you pay for.

 - Having access to more accurate information about how you consume electricity will make it easier to shop around for the best electricity deal for your needs.